benlehrburger/Robotics/README.md

 # Occupancy Grid

-Our objective in this programming assignment was primarily to write algorithms that operate the RosBot.
-We did this in two parts: (1) estimating the robot's state using LIDAR and (2) mapping an occupancy grid of the robot's surrounding environment.
+My objective in this program was primarily to write algorithms that operate the RosBot.
+I did this in two parts: (1) estimating the robot's state using LIDAR and (2) mapping an occupancy grid of the robot's surrounding environment.
 These two programs are described below.

 To estimate the robot's state, I first programmed the robot to move in three different ways: (a) translation, (b) relative rotation, and (c) absolute rotation.
 The code for translation and relative rotation was relatively straightforward as all I had to do was adapt it from past programming assignments.
 Programming an absolute rotation, however, was slightly more complex because I had to capture the robot's pose in the odom from, then subtract its yaw from the desired angle.
 After doing so, however, the robot rotated properly.